 Information About Blood Borne Viruses – The HSE has produced some information about this subject.

 Guidance On Tattooing – HSE – This publication covers COSHH guidance for tattooists.

-Were You Injured On A Broken Chair At A Tattoo Shop? – If so, this broken chair claims guide could offer some assistance.
+Broken Chair Accident Claims? – Were you injured on a broken chair at a tattoo shop?
+If so, this broken chair claims guide could offer some assistance.

-Have you been injured while undergoing a beauty treatment? – This guide covers claiming injuries sustained while undergoing a beauty treatment such as skin treatments and waxing.
+Have you been injured while undergoing beauty treatment? – This guide covers claiming for injuries sustained while undergoing a beauty treatment such as skin treatments and waxing.

 Accident At Work Claims – Were you injured while working at a tattoo parlour?
 If so, this guide could help.